 Communication about your expectations and your spouse’s expectations are key.
 Talk about it early, before extended family starts making plans.
 Just know that it’s part of any first responder job and one of the more difficult aspects to get used to.
 With the right mindset, I promise, it is manageable.
 If you need more support around this I can help (contact below).
 This really makes you cherish the holidays when you don’t have to worry about your spouse going into work.
 It feels like a huge win in those years when their schedule happens to allow them a couple of big holidays off.

 About the Author:

 Rachelle Zemlok, PsyD, is a licensed child and family psychologist in California and specializes in supporting and educating first responder families in private practice.
+She currently serves as the Strategic Wellness Director at Lexipol.
 As a fire spouse and law enforcement sister, she knows what type of impact the career can have and helps provide first responder families with information that will help keep them resilient to those impacts.
 She is the author of "THE FIREFIGHTER FAMILY ACADEMY: A GUIDE TO EDUCATE AND PREPARE SPOUSES FOR THE CAREER AHEAD."
 Dr. Zemlok also has a podcast "CODE 3 FAMILIES" and a blog on her website geared toward supporting and educating first responder spouses.